Altaf H. Carim

 Dr. Carim’s primary scientific expertise is in microstructural and microchemical characterization of materials, with research contributions in a variety of areas, including semiconductor interfaces, superconducting and ferroelectric oxide thin films and ceramics, crystal structure determination, crystalline defects, joining of ceramics and composites, development of anisotropic microstructures, electron holography, and morphology of nanoparticles and nanowires.
 He has authored or coauthored over 85 research publications in these areas and has given over 100 conference, seminar, and other presentations.
 He has been active in numerous professional societies, organized a number of technical meetings and symposia, and held editorial roles with several journals.
 His awards and honors include recognition as an Office of Naval Research Young Investigator, receipt of an AIST Foreign Researcher Invitation to lecture in Japan, and participation in the project teams recognized with several of the Secretary of Energy’s Project Management Excellence Awards.

-Ph.D., Materials Science and Engineering, Stanford University, 1989
+Education: Ph.D., Materials Science and Engineering, Stanford University, 1989

 M.S., Materials Science and Engineering, Stanford University, 1984